Wastewater systems

 Find out more about sewer mining and other ways we're producing recycled water.

 Wastewater from homes and businesses contains nutrients, organic matter, bacteria, and cleaning products like shampoo and detergents.
-Commercial and industrial customers produce trade waste.
-If wastewater was discharged without being treated, it would harm the environment.
+Commercial customers and industrial customers produce trade waste.
+We protect the environment and waterways by treating wastewater before it's discharged to the environment.

 Monitoring and reports